US Plans Family Deportations, Including Girl With Broken Arm

 The U.S. government is preparing to deport more than a dozen children and their parents held at a Texas immigration detention center, including a 4-year-old girl with a broken arm requiring surgery, according to lawyers for the families.

-Medical records show that doctors at the Dilley, Texas, detention center diagnosed the girl with a fracture and prescribed painkillers, including hydrocodone, due to the ongoing injury.
+Medical records show that doctors at the Dilley, Texas, detention center diagnosed the girl with a fracture and prescribed painkillers due to the ongoing injury.
 A doctor on Dec.
 1 noted a “greenish spot” on the girl's right elbow and said that “surgery is needed within 6 months to 1 year,” according to medical records reviewed by The Associated Press.

 But U.S. Immigration and Customs Enforcement has denied the surgery, according to Brianna Rennix, an attorney with Proyecto Dilley, which represents families detained at the facility.
 Rennix said ICE also declined to release the family so the girl can have the surgery in the U.S. while they pursue their immigration case.